Thomas Dybdahl: Career

 The release of his next two albums, Stray Dogs (European release in 2005) and One Day You'll Dance for Me, New York City, further increased his standing as a respected artist.

 The album One Day You'll Dance for Me, New York City features the Norwegian philosopher Arne Næss speaking of quality of life, as a sort of interlude.

 In 2004, Dybdahl teamed up with artists from the bands Jaga Jazzist and BigBang on the project The National Bank, which immediately entered the Norwegian charts with the project's self-titled debut album.
 It was released outside Norway in 2009.

 His single "Damn Heart", written for the Danish movie En Soap, was released in 2006 on Copenhagen Records.

 In 2007, Dybdahl performed as an opening act in the US for fellow Norwegian artist Sondre Lerche, and in 2011 he opened for Tori Amos during her Night of Hunters tour.

 On 24 February 2017, his album The Great Plains was released.
-His eighth solo studio album All These Things came out at 12 October 2018.
+His eighth solo studio album, All These Things, came out on 12 October 2018.